Netsuite Suitelet Developer Resources

 *In order to initiate the curl process in the background, you'll need to run the "curl" command in the background with a background Linux operator, "&".
 See line 8 above.

-If you invoke a Suitelet directly with curl as shown on the example above, the error handling must be done in the Suitelet which may be quite troublesome.
+If you invoke a Suitelet directly with curl as shown in the example above, the error handling must be done in the Suitelet which may be quite troublesome.
 Also, if you have special characters in the GET parameter values, you'll likely run into issues.
-To work around this problem, we'll introduce a wrapper PHP file which will invoke the required Suitelet and handle errors gracefully.
+To work around this problem, we'll introduce a wrapper PHP file that will invoke the required Suitelet and handle errors gracefully.

 $url = "https://www.webtrafficexchange.com/custom.php"; // Custom PHP script